Korbank/harpcaller/documentation/overview.rst

 recorded as a part of the procedure's result and are available immediately and at later time.

-KorRPC system is designed to allow some level of load control, thanks to being a task queue.
+HarpRPC system is designed to allow some level of load control, thanks to being a task queue.
 Call requests can specify what queue are they to be put in and how many calls from the queue can be running simultaneously (concurrency level).
-Queues are created as needed and are destroyed as soon as they become empty, so there's no need to pre-configure them for KorRPC.
+Queues are created as needed and are destroyed as soon as they become empty, so there's no need to pre-configure them for HarpRPC.
 Queues are arbitrary and have nothing particular in common with called host, procedure, or procedure's arguments, so it is possible to issue the same call request twice or more, each time to a different queue.